BrianLiu1319/Chess-Opening-Analysis/Group043Sp22/README.md

-This is a group project on chess openings and learn to use libraries.
+This is a project on chess openings and learn to use libraries.

 Stuff learned :
 pandas, seaborn, matplotlib, beautifulsoup